As the clocks go back, Dyson Neuroscientist Dr Karen Dawe shares her top tips for lighting your work or study-from-home space

-With more people than ever working from home, Dyson neuroscientist Dr Karen Dawe reveals her tips to use light to create a productive working environment.
+As the daylight hours get shorter and nights grow longer and more of us than ever work from home, Dr Karen Dawe reveals her tips on to use light to create a productive working environment.

 Tip 1: Create a designated space